-As earlier mentioned in this study, the future federal grid code Elia's proposal for amendment of the FGC requires the following:
+As earlier mentioned in this study, Elia's proposal for amendment of the FGC requires the following:

 Art.
 250 §1: The TSO defines the technical specifications, participation conditions and eventually financial conditions for participation to the service in the Terms and Conditions, in a transparent and non-discriminatory way.
 These Terms and Conditions are to be approved by the federal regulator and are based on financial guidelines set beforehand by the latter